Passing loop: Refuge sidings are used at locations with gradients too steep for heavy freight trains or steam haulage to depart from conventional passing loops, or confined spaces where a passing loop cannot be built. An extra parallel siding is often built at stations on refuge sidings so that two stopping trains can pass, and an extended catch point opposite the refuge siding may be added so as not to interfere with passing trains. Overtaking siding

-Overtaking loops can also be provided on dual track lines, typically at stations, for the purpose of providing a location for express trains to over take local trains.
+Overtaking loops can also be provided on dual track lines, typically at stations, for the purpose of providing a location for express trains to overtake local trains.
 This layout has extensive use in high-speed rail and East Asian rapid transit systems.
 In this layout a local train enters the siding allowing a scheduled express train to overtake it.

 Dynamic passing loop

 If a crossing loop is several times the length of the trains using it, and is suitably signalled, then trains proceeding in opposite directions can pass (cross) each other without having to stop or even slow down.
 This greatly reduces the time lost by the first train to arrive at the crossing loop for the opposing train to go by.
 This system is referred to as a dynamic loop.
+For example, the Windermere branch line will be getting one to permit a 2tph service pattern.

 Overlaps and catch points

 Some railways fit catch points at the ends of crossing loops so that if a train overruns the loop, it is derailed rather than collide with an opposing train.

 Since the available space for crossing loops is usually limited, they do not normally have an overlap (safety margin) between the starting signals and the end of the double line.
 In Australia, the Australian Rail Track Corporation (ARTC) policy provides for overlaps of about 500 m and 200 m respectively in an effort to avoid derailment or collision.